 Which built-in food slicer, and for whom?
 And where does which built-in food slicer actually go?
 In recent years, a clear trend has been emerging in German households: The kitchen has become the centre of the home.
 And those who no longer view the kitchen solely as a place in which food is prepared have aspirations surrounding its daily use: Appliances should disappear from the worktop.
 Find out which built-in food slicer goes into which drawer here:

-If you only have little space or few worktops in your kitchen, the compact built-in AES 52 S food slicer - for small kitchen drawers - is the ideal choice.
+If you only have little space or few worktops in your kitchen, the smallest built-in food slicer from ritter - for slim kitchen drawers - is the ideal choice.
 This practical space-saver can be folded open and folded away again in just two simple steps.
 It can be removed without any tools, allowing easy cleaning.

-The AES 62 SR, AES 62 SL and AES 72 SR built-in food slicers can fit into a kitchen drawer with a cabinet width of 45 cm or more.
+All the other built-in food slicers (except E 118Einbau) can be installed in a kitchen drawer with a cabinet width of 45 cm or more.
 This makes them space-saving, protected against dust, dirt and grease, and easy to put away.
 An optimum installation solution that creates space on the worktop and ensures convenient use with its straightforward fold away and fold out mechanism.

 Handle-free kitchens or extra thick worktops often pose a problem when it comes to installing a built-in food slicer.
 This is because the carriage or the food hits the work top during the slicing process.
 We have a solution to this problem: Built-in food slicers with a high-mount bracket, labelled with a "-H" at the end of the device designation.
 The high-mount bracket ensures that the appliance swings out of the drawer at a higher level when it is unfolded, and the carriage therefore clears the worktop.